Steven Milloy: Career

 He has links through Philip Morris and Fox News to Rupert Murdoch and News Corporation.
-He was a correspondent for Fox News between 2002 and 2009, and he became a policy director at Murray Energy and a member of Donald Trump's presidential transition team.
+He was a correspondent for Fox News between 2002 and 2009, and he became a policy director at Murray Energy and a member of Donald Trump's first presidential transition team.

-Junk science
+JunkScience Blog

-Milloy has used the term "junk science" in public debate, which he defines as "faulty scientific data and analysis used to advance special and, often, hidden agendas."
-David Michaels has argued the term is used, by Milloy and others, almost exclusively to "denigrate scientists and studies whose findings do not serve the corporate cause".
+Milloy is the founder and editor of the blog JunkScience.com where he publishes articles attacking what he calls "junk science" in public policy, which he defines as "faulty scientific data and analysis used to advance special and, often, hidden agendas."

+David Michaels has argued the term junk science is used, by Milloy and others, to "denigrate scientists and studies whose findings do not serve the corporate cause".

 In an editorial in Chemical & Engineering News, Editor-in-Chief Rudy Baum called Milloy's junkscience.com website "the best known" example of "a right wing effort in the U.S. to discredit widely accepted science, technology and medical information."
 An editorial in the American Journal of Public Health noted that "... attacking the science underlying difficult public policy decisions with the label of 'junk' has become a common ploy for those opposed to regulation ...
 One need only peruse JunkScience.com to get a sense of the long list of public health issues for which research has been so labeled."